Di-Anne/DIAWYN24046_FTO2506_GroupB_Di-AnneWyngaard_CDV01/README.md

 2. **Interests and Values**:

     - <u>What interest me?</u> Its too soon to tell what interests me as the field of software development is broad (back-end, front-end, full-stack) and I have recently begun my journey in the Tech industry.
 But so far, my interest lies in creating simple web pages.
 I enjoy struggling and solving code for web pages because I can immediately see my creation come to life which is rewarding and encouriging.
 It is the oposite of monotonous work which I hate.
 The effort of solving gives me sort of a thrill; its a love-hate relationship.
 I enjoyed mathematics in high school and I see similarities with software development.
 But designing web pages with advanced CSS and layouts is quite complex for me and I dont enjoy it because I struggle with it alot and it becomes discouraging.
 However, I just started learning CSS thus my mind might change at a later stage once I get the hang of it after having practiced it abit more.
     - <u>What values are important to me in a work environment?</u> I was diagnosed with ADHD and anxiety which I take medication for.
 So its very important for me to be in a workspace that is supportive, serene and empowering.
 It should be a workplace that is committed to employee well-being (mental and physical health).
+I value an environment that embraces the growth-mindset.

 ### Part 2: Career Exploration Insights

 1. **Industries and Roles Explored**:

-    - List the industries or roles you have researched.
+    - <u>Industries or roles you have researched:</u> Softserve is a company based in Gauteng piqued my interest.
-    - Note any particular areas that piqued your interest.
+    - <u>Note any particular areas that piqued your interest.</u> They specialize in mobile app development, software application development and building websites and have work big companies like Nike, Discovery, and Total Sports.

 2. **Alignment with Personal Profile**:

-    - Reflect on how these industries/roles align with your skills, interests, and values.
+    - <u>How do these industries/ roles align with my skills, interests, and values?</U> <i>Softserve</i> piqued my interest because I will have an opportunity to iether go into mobile app development, software application development or building websites which is what I am learning at CodeSpace.
+After completing the course, I will have skills in HTML, CSS, and JavaScript which is needed to land a Junior Software Development role.
+I tend to hyperfocus as a result of my ADHD which can be a strength that can be used as a powerful tool for tackling complex problems in the Software Development role thus sometimes I tend to leave a piece of my soul on any work that I do.
+I am interested in creating web pages as I enjoy seeing my creation come to life in a beautiful layout. <i>Softserve</i> has good values which matches mine.
+Namely, Meraki which is japanese for leave a piece of your soul.
+They believe in striving for excellence in every project they do and have good reviews from clients for this value.
+They also value philotimo (japanese for deep love of community) and I strongly value a workspace that embodies this especially given my mental health.
+Another value is Kaizen (japanese for continious improvement), I value growth-mindset; there is always room for improvement and mistakes are mere learning opportunities.
-    - Identify any gaps or areas for further exploration.
+    - <u>Identify any gaps or areas for further exploration.</u> I would like to explore their work dynamic between employees and employers abit more.
+As well as Back-end Development in the future.

 ### Part 3: SMART Career Goals